-Jay’s Treaty of 1794 was signed in November 1794, though it would take months before Washington received a copy.
-Washington called a special session of Congress to ratify the treaty in June 1785.
+The two nations signed Jay’s Treaty in November 1794, though it would take months before Washington received a copy.
+Washington called a special session of Congress to ratify the treaty in June 1795.

 When details of the treaty leaked, public outrage ensued.
 The American populace was split at the time on how to handle relationships with the British and French.